-The value and income from the fund's assets will go down as well as up.
-This will cause the value of your investment to fall as well as rise.
-There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested.
+The value of investments and the income from them will rise and fall.
+This will cause the fund price, as well as any income paid by the fund, to fall as well as rise.
+There is no guarantee the fund will achieve its objective, and you may not get back the amount you originally invested.